 Lemon Ricotta Crostini with Morel Duxelles & Pickled White Asparagus

 Spring marks the beginning of morel season here in northern California.
 Morel mushrooms, which are generally harder to find and more expensive, are now available in abundance and well-priced.
-I like cooking morels with shallots and white wine, resulting in an explosion of flavor and umami.
+Cooking morels with shallots and white wine will result in an explosion of flavor and umami!